Is Constant Texting Good or Bad for Your Relationship?

 Some people find it complicated to manage the simultaneous demands of an in-person conversation (saying hello while deciding whether to hug, kiss or just shake hands; maintaining a smile and eye contact; not spilling one’s drink) and understandably prefer to text.
 Texting does help those who are nervous, or who have shakier interpersonal skills, avoid potentially stressful encounters.
 We know flirting can be tremendously awkward; why not text to make it a bit easier?

-Texting not only helps the nervous and socially-awkward, it can benefit the status-uncertain.
+Texting not only helps the nervous and socially-awkward, it can also benefit the status-uncertain.
 Testing the waters (Does she like me?
 Is he interested?) is easier in an electronic medium; the casual approach helps shield individuals from rejection.
 It can be a safe way to figure out if someone is interested.

 In fact, texting usually begins very early in relationships.
 Fox and Warber (2013) mapped out the typical sequence for today’s dating relationships: